azuline/presage/README.md

 The binary can be compiled natively with the standard Go 1.18 toolchain and the `make build` Makefile rule.

-The Go toolchain is available with the provided `shell.nix`, or can be installed separately.
+The Go toolchain is available with the provided `flake.nix`, or can be installed separately.

 ## Usage